Four Triad higher-education institutions denied cyber-security state funding a second time

 “Legislative leaders are mostly filling mini-budgets with items that were included in the vetoed budget,” said Mitch Kokai, senior policy analyst with Libertarian think tank John Locke Foundation.

-"They don’t want to re-litigate the four-month-old budget debate about the funds for Montreal.
+“They don’t want to re-litigate the 4-month-old budget debate about the funds for Montreal.

 “If they open up that item for revision, Democrats could try to rewrite other pieces of the budget that already has won approval,” Kokai said.